library(auk)

 effort_speed_kmph <= 10) number_observers

-2.6 Test-train split
+2.8 Test-train split

-For the modeling exercises used in this book, we’ll hold aside a portion of the data from training to be used as an independent test set to assess the predictive performance of the model.
+For the modeling exercises used in this guide, we’ll hold aside a portion of the data from training to be used as an independent test set to assess the predictive performance of the model.
 Specifically, we’ll randomly split the data into 80% of checklists for training and 20% for testing.
 To facilitate this, we create a new variable type

 that will indicate whether the observation falls in the test set or training set.